nimma123/SampleApp-OpenID-Oauth-Java/README.md

 ![Alt text](images/Config.png "Configurations")

-* The Auto Config buttons may be used to update URL's specific to Production, Devleopment.
+* The Auto Config buttons may be used to update URL's specific to Production and Development environments.
     * If AppURL is not assigned, it will automatically populate with the host URL.

 ![Alt text](images/autoconfig.png "Automatic Config")